BryceBeagle/emojinsert/README.rst

 **Usage**

 Press Ctrl+Space in a textbox and hope it works.
-It will probable be awkwardly positioned
+It will probably be awkwardly positioned